-- Is the employee that performs the accounts payable or payroll functions, the same employee that performs and approves the bank reconciliations?
+- Determine if the employee who performs the accounts payable or payroll functions is the same employee who performs and approves the bank reconciliations.

-- Is the same person who collects the game ticket sales the same person who reconciles the ticket receipts to the stubs and deposits the money?
+- Find out if the person who collects the game ticket sales the same person who reconciles the ticket receipts to the stubs and deposits the money.

-- Is the person responsible for ordering and dispersing new technology, such as laptops, phones, tablets, etc., the same person responsible for ordering and receiving the deliveries?
+- Ask yourself whether the person responsible for ordering and dispersing new technology, such as laptops, phones, tablets, etc., is the same person responsible for ordering and receiving the deliveries.